DataCenterSales@armstrongceilings.com | 866.740.2121 | Contact Us

 Insufficient cool air:

 One of the main reasons air cooling issues arise is that there is not enough cold air being sent to the cold aisle.
 This causes the servers at the bottom of the enclosures to consumer the cold air.
 The fans in the upper servers are drawing in air from the server room, which, at that level, is mainly hot exhaust air recirculating through the aisles.
 The solution is a variety of data center cooling systems such as chilled water, liquid cooling, evaporative cooling, adding heat exchangers & immersion cooling.
-Computer room air handler crah and crac hoods provide semantic support.
+Computer room air handler crah and crac hoods provide semantic support to reduce energy consumption while controlling temperatures and humidity.

 Insufficient airflow through racks: